jeffreykegler/hoonlint/misc/whitespace.md

        an initial rune.

 * The sequence is maximal.
-That is, no chain is a sub-sequence of a longer chain.
+That is, a sequence is not considered a chain if it is a sub-sequence of a longer chain.

 For the purposes of chain inter-line alignment, we define row and silo as follows: